Netruitus/lc-k8/README.md

     - More emotes and even more emotes!
     - Coil Head might have a staring contest with you now...
     - Hear screams of your friends a bit longer
+    - BONK!
+    - You can play LC on Windows, but why the ship was lacking them?
+    - More scrap, more items and one some evil roomba
+    - If you friend is not moving, you should move them
+    - CATS!
 - Challenges
     - Worse weather = Better scrap
     - Some monsters can speak your friends' voices
     - Imagine masked enemies without masks and able mimicing players' behavior...
     - Some presents can be surprisingly deadly
+    - Monsters behavior is next level now
+    - Two more maps
+    - Brutal challenges are here
 - And Discord Rich Presence support

 ## Updates